findy-network/findy-network.github.io/content/en/blog/github-swiss-knife-3/index.md

 ---
 date: 2024-04-24
-title: "The Swiss Army Knife for the Agency Project, Part 3: Other Tools"
+title: "The Swiss Army Knife for the Agency Project, Part 3: Other GitHub Tools"
 linkTitle: "Other GitHub Tools"
-description: ""
+description: "This article concludes the series by providing an overview of how our open-source project utilizes GitHub as a software development platform.
+In this last part, we will examine documentation and communication tools, as well as some utilities that help the development process."
 author: Laura Vuorenoja
 resources:
   - src: "**.{png,jpg}"